EMC and ESD Lab Techniques for Designers

 Doug Smith, course tutor

-This course can be taken in conjunction with the High Frequency Measurements course for a discount fee of £1611.00 (a savings of £179.00).
+This course can be taken in conjunction with the High Frequency Measurements course for a discount fee of £1611.00 (a saving of £179.00).
 To register for both courses, select the discount package on checkout.

 This course is part of Oxford University's High-Speed Digital, Analogue and EMC Engineering Month.